salesforce/orchard/README.md

 [sample_workflow.json.mustache](./example/data/sample_workflow.json.mustache) contains a mustache template which can accept these substitutions.

+Once generated, your `sample_workflow.json` can be used to create a workflow via `POST http://localhost:9001/v1/workflow`.

 **Resource and Activity Types**

 In the above example workflow, the activities and resources used are **stubs**.
 In an actual deployment, Orchard will be using resources and activities specific to the chosen cloud provider's environment, like AWS' EC2 or EMI.
 Each activity has its own `activitySpec`, which contains configuration needed to carry out that activity.